-It is important to note that a business must fulfil certain conditions to opt for registration under the composition scheme.
+It is important to note that a business must fulfill certain conditions to take benefit of the Composition Scheme.
+If the taxpayer fulfills the conditions, he/she is eligible to apply for registration under the Composition Scheme on GST Portal.

 To analyse whether a business should register under the composition scheme or not, the following factors should be considered:

 |Opt for GST Composition Scheme||Opt for GST Regular Scheme|

 |Nature of Customers||Goods or services are supplied to unregistered dealers or composite dealers who are not ready to pay GST||Goods or services are supplied to registered dealers who are ready to pay GST|